 By 1954 the name of Gee Sykes & Cook Ltd disappears from the trade directories and the Gosforth Motor Company takes up residence on Ivy Road.
 We can follow this company at this address until 1973.
 A later listing records Gosforth Motor Company as car and caravette hire off Hawthorn Road.

 What followed the Gosforth Motor Company?
 We think we can remember Liptons and Kwiksave.
 We would love to hear what you remember!

 Thank you for dropping by, we hope you enjoy your visit!
 Discovering Heritage are a team of historical researchers with expertise in residential and local history.
 Did you know that your house has left a historic trail through the archives?
 If you would like to step back in time and discover the history of your house we offer a FREE archival assessment with this link https://forms.gle/PbCTJRJ7LHdHHgsFA

 Our Property History Folios and packs make the perfect gift for that extra special occasion !

 - Special Occasions

 The Little Histories Shop

 Our Little Histories Shop offers a range of gifts designed to enhance the experience of living in your house!
 Discovering, sharing and re-telling stories is one of our oldest traditions.
-Find out more in our Etsy store!
+Find out more in our online store!